kign/c4wa/etc/doc/language.md

 use `-Ph` for the full list of predefined symbols.

 Current implementation does NOT recognize `#line` directives by default inserted by C Preprocessor.
-If you run through C preprocessor manually, please make sure to remove them (usually `-P`).
+If you run through C preprocessor manually, please make sure to tell your preprocessor not to insert them (usually command line option `-P`).

 ## Cross-compiling with C